 How to Cite

-Jannelli, Angela and Kößler, Gottfried: Impulse: Schwierige Dinge – ein Stadtlabor über Raubgut in Privathaushalten, in Andratschke, Claudia and Jachens, Maik (Eds.): Nach dem Erstcheck: Provenienzforschung nachhaltig vermitteln, Heidelberg: arthistoricum.net-ART-Books, 2020 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 1), p.
+Jannelli, Angela and Kößler, Gottfried: Impulse: Schwierige Dinge – ein Stadtlabor über Raubgut in Privathaushalten, in Andratschke, Claudia and Jachens, Maik (Eds.): Nach dem Erstcheck: Provenienzforschung nachhaltig vermitteln, Heidelberg: arthistoricum.net, 2020 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 1), p.
 98–118. https://doi.org/10.11588/arthistoricum.696.c9998

 License (Chapter)